 The District participates in the California State Teachers' Retirement System ("STRS").
 This defined benefit plan basically covers all full-time certificated and some classified District employees.
 Employees and the District contribute 8% and 8.25%, respectively, of gross salary expenditures to STRS.
 The District's regular employer contribution to STRS for Fiscal Year 2004-05 was approximately \$245.3 million.
-The District's regular employer contribution for Fiscal Year 2004-05.
+The District's regular employer contribution to STRS for Fiscal Year 2005-06 is projected to be at least equal to its contribution for Fiscal Year 2004-05.
 Benefit provisions are established by State legislation in accordance with the State Teachers' Retirement Law.